Feel-ix-343/markdown-oxide/docs/Markdown Oxide Docs/README.md

-**markdown-oxide**: Robust, Minimalist, Unbundled PKM for your favorite text-editor.
+**markdown-oxide**: Robust, Minimalist, Unbundled PKM for your favorite text-editor through the LSP.

 **[Quick Start](#quick-start)**